What are you teaching your child today?

 What is Playing Preschool?

-Playing Preschool is 38 weeks / 190 days of homeschool preschool done easy: sequenced, planned, hands-on activities in a simple daily lesson plan.
+Each year is broken into 19 units of homeschool preschool done easy: sequenced, planned, hands-on activities in a simple daily lesson plan.
 Not only are these activities fun, but they’re educational – think reading, math, science, and art!

-It’s a program for building background knowledge for your child so when he or she enters school and the teachers say, “Today we will be measuring things”, your child can unlock prior knowledge and feel confident in class.
+Playing Preschool focuses on experience and exposure.
+It’s about building background knowledge for your child so when he or she enters school and the teachers say, “Today we will be measuring things,” your child can unlock prior knowledge and feel confident in class.
 “I know what measuring is – my mom and I do that all the time!”

-The full program is 19 thematic units spanning 38 weeks, 26 alphabet letters, and 190 days.
-You’ll also find a 20+ page start up guide – so I can give you all the insight possible on how this program works.
+With Year 1, you’ll also find a 20+ page Start-Up guide – so I can give you all the insight possible on how this program works.

-You’ll find weekly overviews and daily lesson plans packed into this 300+ page program.
+You’ll find weekly overviews and daily lesson plans packed into the 300+ page programs.
 These are lessons I wrote out and scripted for you to help you be the best teacher possible for your child.

 There’s structure: each day follows a predictable pattern.